 In a typical Salesforce integration scenario, the implementation team does one of the following:

-The ETL tool is then used to create programs that will:
+The ETL tool creates programs that will:

 Note: We recommend that you create the control tables and associated data structures in an environment that the ETL tool has access to even if access to Salesforce isn’t available.
 This provides adequate levels of resilience.
 Salesforce should be treated as a spoke in this process and the ETL infrastructure is the hub.